maha-lakshmi-k/Disaster-Management-System/README.md

 The system stores and manages data using an in-browser SQL database, allowing users to view and interact with disaster-related information.

-#📌 Project Overview
+## 📌 Project Overview

 This project simulates a disaster response management platform.

 The system allows administrators and users to manage and monitor disaster-related data such as:

--Disaster information
+- Disaster information

--Victim records
+- Victim records

--Relief resources
+- Relief resources

--Shelters
+- Shelters

--Rescue operations
+- Rescue operations

--Resource distributions
+- Resource distributions

 The system provides a dashboard interface that displays important statistics and allows easy navigation between different modules.

-#🏗️ System Architecture
+## 🏗️ System Architecture

 The application follows a client-side architecture where all components run within the browser.